yldio/kubernetes-auth/README.md

 - Follow the instructions and Copy the kubeconfig to your local ~/.kube/config
 - check access with `kubectl get pods`

+### How does kubernetes-auth work with Dex?

+We recommend reading the [Dex](https://github.com/coreos/dex) [Documentation](https://github.com/coreos/dex/blob/master/Documentation/using-dex.md) before continuing as it is required to be working correctly before kubernetes-auth can start.

+In our example helm chart for kubernetes-auth and dex, we specifically use only the Github Connector and the PostgresSQL backend.
+This was the working combination at time of implementation, but we plan to extend the chart to make it configurable.

+For a Github Organisation as such:

+- yldio
+  - Team
+    - platform
--
+    - software-engineering

+It becomes possible to map the team `platform` with the Kubernetes RBAC ClusterRole `cluster-admin` to give anyone in the team `platform` cluster-wide access to the kubernetes cluster.
+As such if we gave the team `software-engineering` a Role to a specific namespace, any new members will have access to the Kubernetes cluster in that specific namespace.

+---

 ### Contribute

 We're delighted that you'd like to contribute to kubernetes-auth, as we're always looking for ways to improve it.

 If there is anything that you'd like to improve or propose, please submit a pull request.
-And remember to check the contribution [guidelines](CONTRIBUTING.md)!.
+And remember to check the contribution [guidelines](CONTRIBUTING.md)!

 #### Start